Karin Karlsbro: Member of the European Parliament, 2019–present

 On 29 Mars 2019, Karlsbro was named the Liberal's top candidate for the 2019 European Parliament election.
-She replaced Cecilia Wikström as the first name on the electoral list.
+In the 2024 European Parliament election, Karlsbro yet again held the position as the top candidate for the Liberals.

 Since becoming a Member of the European Parliament, Karlsbro has been serving on the Committee on International Trade.
-In this capacity, she has been working on the EU’s law on deforestation.
+After the 2024 election, she was appointed as the Vice Chair of Committee on International Trade.
+As rapporteur, she led the negotiations to get the European Parliament to approve the European Commission’s proposal to send the proceeds from frozen Russian assets to Ukraine.